dcrn-core/mydcrn/README.md

 # MyDcrn

-MyDcrn is a cross-platform GUI for decred-next written in node.js using Electron.
+MyDcrn is a cross-platform GUI for DCRN written in node.js using Electron.

 ## Installation